Rabie45/Leetcode/27. Remove Element/README.md

 # 27. Remove Element

+## Explination:
-This problem is so close to the previous (Remove Duplicates From Sorted Array) This problem have 2 solution one wasting memory but pretty easy and the other is small code but much headache lets start.
+- This problem is so close to the previous (Remove Duplicates From Sorted Array)
+- This problem have 2 solution one wasting memory but pretty easy and the other is small code but much headache lets start.
-The problem want to remove a specific element  given by the user in every place in the array and return the size of the new array.
+- The problem want to remove a specific element  given by the user in every place in the array and return the size of the new array.

 ## Parameter:

 ## The function given by the platform have 3 parameter: